crowja/cskelgengen/README.md

 When run as

-    $ ./mkskelgengen abc
+    $ ./mkskelgen abc

-mkskelgengen looks at skeletons/abc/MANIFEST to see what to include.
+mkskelgen looks at skeletons/abc/MANIFEST to see what to include.
 So each skeleton folder should have at least a MANIFEST.
 It also needs a HEADER.bash;
 see the folders for examples.